intel/media-driver/README.md

 (with kernel 4.10).
 The issue can be addressed with the kernel patch:
 WaEnableYV12BugFixInHalfSliceChicken7 [commit 0b71cea29fc29bbd8e9dd9c641fee6bd75f6827](https://cgit.freedesktop.org/drm-tip/commit/?id=0b71cea29fc29bbd8e9dd9c641fee6bd75f68274)

-3. APL: BRC functionalities requiring HuC for AVC low power encoding require 4.11 or later kernel to work.

-4. CNL: Functionalities requiring HuC including AVC BRC for low power encoding, HEVC low power encoding, and VP9 low power encoding require the kernel patch for GuC support to work.

-5. CNL: HEVC encoding does not support P frame.
+3. CNL: HEVC encoding does not support P frame.

-6. CFL: BRC functionalities requiring HuC for AVC low power encoding require 4.15 or later kernel to work.

-7. KBL: BRC functionalities requiring HuC for AVC low power encoding require 4.11 or later kernel to work.
+4. HuC firmware is needed for AVC low power encoding bitrate control, including CBR, VBR, etc. As of now, HuC firmware support is disabled in Linux kernels by default.
+Please, refer to i915 kernel mode driver documentation to learn how to enable it.
+Mind that HuC firmware support presents in the following kernels for the specified platforms:
+   * APL, KBL: starting from kernel 4.11
+   * CFL: starting from kernel 4.15

-8. Restriction in implementation of vaGetImage: Source format (surface) should be same with destination format (image).
+5. Restriction in implementation of vaGetImage: Source format (surface) should be same with destination format (image).

 ##### (*) Other names and brands may be claimed as property of others.